Make a Claim with the 9/11 Victim Compensation Fund

 These are the minimum requirements to make a claim to the September 11th Victim Compensation Fund (VCF):

-- You must have been present in the New York City Exposure Zone (south of Canal Street, Manhattan and/or in Fresh Kills, Staten Island) at any time between September 11, 2001 and May 30, 2002.
-See map of the New York City Exposure Zone.
+You must have been present in the New York City Exposure Zone (south of Canal Street, Manhattan and/or in Fresh Kills, Staten Island) at any time between September 11, 2001 and May 30, 2002.
+Click here to see map of the New York City Exposure Zone.

-Making a Claim for Economic Loss and Permanent Disability Because of 9/11-Related Injuries
+Making a Claim for Economic Loss & Permanent Disability Because of 9/11-Related Injuries

 - FDNY WTC Bill